ubahatt/Data-Aggregator/README.txt

 3. Now you're ready to use the tool :) !

 USAGE
-Pre-use Nots: Make sure that you only have the files you want to combine in the folder, as the tool takes every present csv stored in the parent folder and combines them.
+Pre-use Notes: Make sure that you only have the files you want to combine in the folder, as the tool takes every present csv stored in the parent folder and combines them.

 1. Ensure that you have a copy of your data saved elsewhere apart from the folder you plan on designating as the "Input Folder".
 2. Open the tool.